brianfitzgerald/RootsnBlues-Cloud/README.md

 ### Hosting the server

 1. In Android Studio, go to the 'Build' menu, then click 'Deploy Module to App Engine...', and you'll either get a menu for deploying, or a screen for logging in.
-Simply press 'Deploy' and you'll have released a new build of the server!
+Simply press 'Deploy' (if you're logged in) and you'll have released a new build of the server!